 --------------------

 Figure 1 compares the methodological situation in physics with that in psychology by examining the connection between theory and observation.
-It is possible to characterize theory in physics as formulated in mathematical language whose concepts are based on UMs.
-The empirical observations in physics are also based on UMs, that is, on standard and real measurements according to the SI.
+It is possible to characterize theory in physics as formulated in mathematical language, where the concepts are based on UMs.
+The empirical observations in physics are also based on UMs, that is, on standard and real measurements according to the International System of Units (SI).
 The UMs in theory are equivalent to the UMs in reality (UMs-equivalency).
 Therefore, what is stated theoretically and mathematically also exists in the observable and measurable physical phenomena.

 In Figure 1, the broken arrow with the equal sign in the middle indicates two functions.
 The arrow signifies that it is possible to derive from the theory, under certain conditions, a specific prediction that can be tested by comparing it with the empirical observation (UMs).
 The equal sign emphasizes the UMs-equivalency, that is, the fact that there is equivalence between the UMs in theory and the UMs in the actual observation.